Kwen-Chen/Kwen-Chen/README.md

 I am a **PhD student** at **MAIS, Institute of Automation, Chinese Academy of Sciences**, specializing in Artificial Intelligence.

-I thrive on following cutting-edge AI research, actively contributing to open-source communities, and exploring how AI can drive scientific discovery.
+I thrive on following cutting-edge AI research, actively contributing to open-source communities.

 ## 🌱 Interests

 - Staying up-to-date with the latest in AI research
 - Open-source collaboration
-- Applications of AI for advancing science
+- Applications of AI

 ## 📫 Contact